thisisrandy/catan-randomizer/README.md

-  in play. **VARIATION**: Especially when playing without the robber, _CK_ knights can feel under-utilized, since they're rarely in position the chase the pirate away, and displacement tends to happen less often, since _EP_ road networks tend to be smaller .
+  in play. **VARIATION**: Especially when playing without the robber, _CK_ knights can feel under-utilized, since they're rarely in position the chase the pirate away, and displacement tends to happen less often, since _EP_ road networks tend to be smaller.
 A possible variation to the _Everything, Everywhere, All at Once_ scenarios is to add Largest Army back into play.
   To determine who to award it to, count only the _number_ of knights each player has, regardless of activation status or strength (basic, strong, or